shashhank03/AttendEase/README.md

 ## Acknowledgments

-- Special thanks to the developers of the `face_recognition` and `OpenCV` libraries for providing robust tools for face detection and recognition.
+- Special thanks to the developers of the `face_recognition`,`Dlib` and `OpenCV` libraries for providing robust tools for face detection and recognition.

 ---

-This README provides an overview of your project, including how to install, run, and use it, along with a description of its features, technologies, and potential future enhancements.